averbraeck/djutils-base/docs/djutils/index.md

   <dependency>
     <groupId>org.djutils</groupId>
     <artifactId>djutils</artifactId>
-    <version>2.2.1</version>
+    <version>2.3.0</version>
   </dependency>
 </dependencies>
 ```

-Of course, the version number (2.2.1 in the above example) needs to be replaced with the version that one wants to include in the project.
+Of course, the version number (2.3.0 in the above example) needs to be replaced with the version that one wants to include in the project.

+As of version 2.3.0, djutils is compliant with Java-17.

 DJUTILS jars before version 2 are kept on a server at TU Delft at [https://djutils.org/maven](https://djutils.org/maven).